harness/developer-hub/docs/platform/Secrets/add-winrm-keys.md

 sidebar_position: 4
 ---

-Use these steps to add a WinRM key that can be referenced in Harness entities.
+Use these steps to add a WinRM credential key that can be referenced in Harness entities.

 You can add WinRM credentials when creating connectors and other account or project resources, or you can select **Secrets** under **Account/Organization/Project Setup** and create an **WinRM Credential** secret.